Licences and permits - Scrap metal dealer

 - A site licence lets you buy and sell scrap metal from a fixed location in Warrington

 - A collector’s licence allows you to travel within Warrington to collect scrap metal.
-You can’t sell this metal at your shop.

 - Fees and charges